National Democratic Party of Germany: 20th century

-Electoral history

-Since its founding in 1964, the NPD has only won seats in regional assemblies.
-Its successes in state parliaments can be grouped into two periods: the late 1960s (1966 in Hesse; 1967 in Bremen, Lower Saxony, Rhineland-Palatinate, and Schleswig-Holstein; and 1968 in Baden-Württemberg and Bavaria), and former East Germany since reunification (2006 and 2011 in Mecklenburg-Vorpommern, 2004 and 2009 in Saxony).
+2000s

 In the 2004 state election in Saxony, the NPD won 9.2% of the overall vote.
 After the 2009 state election in Saxony, the NPD sent eight representatives to the Saxony state parliament, having lost four representatives since the 2004 election.
-The NPD lost their representation in Saxony at the 2014 state election.
-They also lost all representation in Mecklenburg-Vorpommern at the 2016 state election.
+The NPD lost their representation in Saxony in the 2014 state election.
+They also lost all representation in Mecklenburg-Vorpommern in the 2016 state election.

 The NPD maintained a non-competition agreement with the German People's Union (DVU) between 2004 and 2009.
 The third nationalist-oriented party, the Republicans (REP), has so far refused to join this agreement.
 However, Kerstin Lorenz, a local representative of the Republicans in Saxony, sabotaged her party's registration to help the NPD in the Saxony election.

-In the 2005 federal elections, the NPD received 1.6 per cent of the vote nationally.
-It garnered the highest per cent of votes in the states of Saxony (4.9 per cent), Thuringia (3.7 per cent), Mecklenburg-Vorpommern (3.5 per cent) and Brandenburg (3.2 per cent).
+In the 2005 federal elections, the NPD received 1.6 percent of the vote nationally.
+It garnered the highest percent of votes in the states of Saxony (4.9 percent), Thuringia (3.7 percent), Mecklenburg-Vorpommern (3.5 percent) and Brandenburg (3.2 percent), all formerly part of East Germany.
 In most other states, the party won around 1 percent of the total votes cast.
 In the 2006 Mecklenburg-Vorpommern state election, the NPD received 7.3% of the vote and thus achieved state representation there, as well.

 The NPD had 5,300 registered party members in 2004.
 Over the course of 2006, the NPD processed roughly 2,000 party applications to push the membership total over 7,200.
-In 2008, the trend of a growing number of members has been reversed and NPD's membership is estimated at 7,000.
+In 2008, the trend of a growing number of members has been reversed and the party's membership is estimated at 7,000.

 In the 2014 European elections, Udo Voigt was elected as the party's first Member of the European Parliament.